gaelfoppolo/gaelfoppolo.com/_posts/2017-12-04-lets-try-hadoop-on-aws.md

 This post is the result of this first step in the Big Data world.
 This post is intended to **beginners**, like me, that want to discover the Big Data world, with a practical example.

-## Prerequisites
+# Getting started

 I’m going to assume only a couple of things here:

 * you know the basic components of Hadoop
 * you know how to use SSH
 * you have an AWS account

 If you don’t have an AWS account, take a look at AWS Free Tier, you can test AWS services during a year, for free.
 No money will be required.

-## What will we do?
+# What will we do?

-Ok now that we settle the requirements, here what we are going to do: a simple Hadoop cluster with 4 nodes, a master and three data nodes.
+Now that we settle the requirements, here what we are going to do: a simple Hadoop cluster with 4 nodes, a master and three data nodes.

 {% include
     image.html